Top Oz Tours offers a great range of Port Douglas tours and experiences. You can browse the options here.

 You’ve come for the beach, and Port delivers four beautiful miles of it.
 Four Mile Beach is, well, four miles of picture-perfect, palm-fringed shoreline, which offers safe netted swimming conditions.
 Stake your claim on a patch of silken sand, and settle in for some serious R&R.

 Two of Australia’s most famous natural landscapes — both UNESCO World Heritage listed — sit side by side on the town’s doorstep.
 Firstly, Port is the departure point for cruises to the most accessible parts of the outer Great Barrier Reef.
-A host of cruises out to Low Isles and the outer reef depart from the Marina each day.
+A host of cruises out to Low Isles and the outer reef depart from Crystalbrook Marina each day.
 Quicksilver’s day trip to Agincourt Reef is a standout.

 Second, a visit to Port is an opportunity to lose yourself (figuratively speaking) in the sublime beauty of the Daintree National Park — part of the Queensland Wet Tropics, which stretch all the way from Townsville up to Cooktown and encompass rugged mountains and lush rainforest.
 A guided tour that takes in Daintree highlights like Mossman Gorge and Cape Tribulation is a must-do.